vdjserver/vdjserver-doc/docs/developer/developer.rst

 for VDJServer ADC data, as other ADC repositories should implement the Statistics API for themselves.

-The list of capabilities include:

-+ API end point to manually initiate the above queue process.

-  + /stats/cache: enable, disable or trigger cache process

-+ API end point to enable/disable/delete metadata entries for study/repertoire.
-+ GUI admin screen for administration of the cache.

-The caching process will be triggered on a periodic basis using a `Bull` queue setting.
+The caching process is triggered on a periodic basis using a `Bull` queue setting.
 The time period is a system configuration variable.
 The caching process can be enabled, disabled or triggered with ``/stats/cache`` endpoint.
 When the cache process is disabled, the process will be paused at the next queue checkpoint.